MNYYQA/TLS-Informed-Model/README.md

-# TLS-Informed-Model
-TLS-Informed Machine Learning Model Predicts Survival and Immune Landscape in Locally Advanced Gastric Cancer
+# TLS-Informed Machine Learning Model Predicts Survival and Immune Landscape in Locally Advanced Gastric Cancer
 # Dynamic Prediction of Overall Survival

 This repository provides the source code for an interactive web-based survival prediction tool developed using the **Shiny framework in R**.